 However, three pieces of advice:

 Although the Orient-Express no longer reaches Istanbul, it is currently fairly easy to enter Turkey by train from Bulgaria.
 The border is crossed at Kapıkule, near Edirne.
 One of the classical routes is via Vienna, Budapest, Bucharesti, Sofia and Istanbul.
 It might now be possible again to go via Belgrade and Niş.
-For further information regarding connection to reach Istanbul, please refer to "the Man in seat sixty-one" (See the link page).
+For further information regarding connection to reach Istanbul, please refer to the Man in seat sixty-one".

-It also possible to enter Turkey from Greece: from Thessaloniki up to Pithion.
+At this moment, tt is not possible to enter Turkey from Greece due to cancellation of trains by OSE.
+The way use to be from Thessaloniki up to Pithion.
 From there the border is crossed to Uzunköy and to Pehlivanköy the junction on the Edirne Istanbul main line.

 Border situation can change very quickly.
 It is strongly advised to check train schedule prior to departing.
 Turkey is well served by bus and mini-bus and this is always an alternative in case of train cancellation.